 - Introduce meaningful and measurable recognition and rewards.
 Study after study shows many engaged employees can be just as satisfied with smaller, personalized rewards as they are with traditional ones such as raises and bonuses.
 A formal recognition program doesn’t have to be extravagant to be effective.

 - Understand there will be ebbs and flows of engagement.
 Even the most highly motivated and engaged employees have enthusiasm dips caused by complex and diverse factors.
 You can elevate energy levels by restructuring workflows, introducing new engagement strategies such as gamification, and amplifying employee accomplishments.

 Organizations that embrace the idea people want to engage in work that matters can be highly successful at putting the right employee engagement strategies in place.

 Employee Engagement Strategies

 So, is there such a thing as employee engagement best strategies?
 Yes, but as you might suspect, they differ from organization to organization.

-- Some companies like Dell not only have flexible work programs, they’ve also invested time and energy into giving employees the tools they need to work flexibly.
+- Some companies like Dell have flexible work programs and invest time and energy into giving employees the tools they need to work flexibly.